EMPRESS. III. Morphology, Stellar Population, and Dynamics of Extremely Metal Poor Galaxies (EMPGs): Are EMPGs Local Analogs of High-$z$ Young Galaxies?: Abstract

 \section{Abstract}

-We present the morphology and stellar population of 27 \tcr{extremely metal poor galaxies (EMPGs) \tcg{at $z\sim 0$ with metallicities of $0.01-0.1$ Z$_{\odot}$}. } We conduct multi-component surface brightness (SB) profile fitting for the deep Subaru/HSC $i$-band images of the EMPGs with the {\sc Galfit} software, carefully removing the SB contributions of potential associated galaxies (PAGs).
-We find that the EMPGs \tcr{with a median stellar mass of $\log(M_{*}/{\rm M}_{\odot})=5.77$} have a median S{\'e}rsic index of \tcr{$n=1.08$} and a median effective radius of \tcr{$r_{\rm e}=176$ pc}, suggesting that typical EMPGs \tcg{are very compact disk galaxies}.
-We compare \tcr{the EMPGs} with $z\sim 6$ galaxies and local galaxies on the size-mass ($r_{\rm e}$--$M_*$) diagram, and identify that the majority of the EMPGs have a $r_{\rm e}$--$M_*$ relation similar to $z\sim0$ star-forming galaxies rather than $z\sim6$ galaxies.
+We present the morphology and stellar population of 27 \tcg{extremely metal poor galaxies (EMPGs) \tcg{at $z\sim 0$ with metallicities of 0.01--0.1 Z$_{\odot}$}. } We conduct multi-component surface brightness (SB) profile fitting for the deep Subaru/HSC $i$-band images of the EMPGs with the {\sc Galfit} software, carefully removing the SB contributions of \tcr{tails}.
+We find that the EMPGs with a median stellar mass of \tcra{$\log(M_{*}/{\rm M}_{\odot})=6.0$} have a median S{\'e}rsic index of $n=1.1$ and a median effective radius of \tcr{$r_{\rm e}=200$} pc, suggesting that typical EMPGs \tcr{have} very compact disk.
+We compare \tcg{the EMPGs} with $z\sim 6$ galaxies and local galaxies on the size-mass ($r_{\rm e}$--$M_*$) diagram, and identify that the majority of the EMPGs have a $r_{\rm e}$--$M_*$ relation similar to $z\sim0$ star-forming galaxies rather than $z\sim6$ galaxies.
 Not every EMPG is a local analog of high-$z$ young galaxies in the $r_{\rm e}$--$M_*$ relation.
-We also study the PAGs of our galaxies, and find that \tcr{23 out of the 27} EMPGs show detectable PAGs within the projected distance of 10 kpc.
-The PAGs have median values of \tcr{$n=0.93$, $r_{\rm e}=1.41$ kpc, and $\log(M_{*}/{\rm M}_{\odot})=7.47$} that are similar to those of local \tcr{dwarf irregulars and} ultra-diffuse galaxies.
-A spectrum of one EMPG-PAG system, so far available, indicates that the PAG is dynamically related to the EMPG with a median velocity difference of $\Delta V=96.1$ km s$^{-1}$.
-This moderately-large $\Delta V$ cannot be explained by the dynamics of the PAG, but likely by the infall on the PAG. \tcr{EMPGs may form in infalling gas, and become part of PAG disks \tcg{undergoing further metal enrichment}. }
+A spectrum of one \tcr{pair of EMPG and tail}, so far available, indicates that the \tcr{tail} is dynamically related to the EMPG with a median velocity difference of \tcr{$\Delta V=101\pm32$ km s$^{-1}$}.
+This moderately-large $\Delta V$ cannot be explained by the dynamics of the \tcr{tail}, but likely by the infall on the \tcr{tail}.
+For the first time, we may identify the metal-poor star-forming system just now infalling into the tail.

 \keywords{galaxies: formation --- galaxies: structure --- galaxies: star formation --- galaxies: dwarf --- galaxies: kinematics and dynamics}